flimflamjs/ff-dashboard/README.md

 # ff-dashboard

-The ff-dashboard component is comprised of a header, a main panel, a left panel and a side panel.
-As a user of the component, you only have to set the dashboard's `displayPanel$` stream to either 'main', 'right' or 'left'.
-Some CSS is included only for functional styling.
+The ff-dashboard component is a [flimflam](http://flimflamjs.github.io/) component comprised of a header, a main panel, a left panel and a right panel.
+As a user of the component, you just have to set the dashboard's `displayPanel$` stream to either 'main', 'right' or 'left'.
+Some CSS is included but only for functional styling (as opposed to aesthetic styling).
 We recommend using [`postcss-import`](https://github.com/postcss/postcss-import) for importing the CSS.

+You can see an example of the dashboard [here](http://flimflamjs.github.io/).
+The example uses some minimal aesthetic styling that you can see [here](https://github.com/flimflamjs/ff-dashboard/blob/master/example/index.css).

 ### Getting started